Topics The "2021 Meeting of Code Administration Managers and Practitioners" was held

 Mr. Keita Nohara, Advertising Guidance Officer, Supervisory Guidance and Narcotics Control Division, Pharmaceuticals and Consumer Health Bureau, Ministry of Health, Labour and Welfare, gave a lecture titled "The 'Sales Information Provision Activity Monitoring Project'".

-He also explained that he had communicated to the target companies to alert them to "cases that cannot be said to be provision of sales information subject to the monitoring project" and "cases that are not worthy of guidance by publishing in the case studies, but we would like them to be careful," although they were not included in the monitoring project report, and to help them in their future activities.
+He also explained that he had communicated to the target companies to alert them to "cases that cannot be said to be provision of sales information subject to the monitoring project" and "cases that are not worthy of guidance by publishing in the case studies, but we would like them to be careful", although they are not included in the monitoring project report, so that they can make use of them in their future activities.
 He stated that if there are similar cases in the future, he may provide guidance by publishing them in the casebook on the grounds that these alerts have not been utilized.

 Ministry of Health, Labour and Welfare, Pharmaceuticals and Consumer Health Bureau